rvt/bbq-controller/README.md

 Fuzzy logic based BBQ controller

 ### Currently under heavy development
-* Implement menu for a few settings like change temperature or manual fan control
-* Test analog input potentiometer (just need ot create the HW)
-* Test digital thermometer max31865
 * Test digital thermometer max31855
 * Test PWM fan control
+* Implement Farenheit display

 A Fuzzy logic based BBQ controller based on Fuzzy Logic with the following features:

-* OLed display of temperature readout, setting and fan speed
+* Oled display of temperature readout, setting and fan speed
 * Get and Set Fuzzy logic sets configuration without re-compilation
 * Store and Load last settings and confuguration in EEPROM for offline controlling your BBQ (no WIFI needed)
-* Change temperature setting with analog knob or over MQTT
+* Change temperature setting with build in menu or over MQTT
-* Ventilator override over MQTT
+* Ventilator override over MQTT or via menu
 * Parts of code tested with catch2
-* tested with OpenHAB + InfluxDB + Grafana
+* Tested with OpenHAB + InfluxDB + Grafana
-* Unit tested with catch2

 # Note

 This is still work in progress and has not yet been field tested and development has been done using a simulator during unit tests so here is my TODO:
-* Connect and test both temperature sensors
+* Connect and test MAX31855 temperature sensor for meat monitor
 * Connect and test fan controller
-* Change PWM frequency for more accurate fan control
 * Test Lid open detection
 * Test and implement low choarcoal detection
 * Implement 'stall' delection and alerting [More about stall](https://amazingribs.com/more-technique-and-science/more-cooking-science/understanding-and-beating-barbecue-stall-bane-all)

 # Tests
-- tested on wemos ESP8266
+- Tested on wemos ESP8266 [Wemos® Nodemcu Wifi And ESP8266 NodeMCU + 1.3 Inch OLED](https://www.banggood.com/Wemos-Nodemcu-Wifi-And-ESP8266-NodeMCU-1_3-Inch-OLED-Board-White-p-1160048.html)

 # Run unit tests (requires cmake to be installed)
 - ```cd libtest```